Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. cellulose
+Drop Your Choice Here 1. glycogen

-Drop Your Choice Here 2. chitin
+Drop Your Choice Here 2. amylopectin

-Drop Your Choice Here 3. amylopectin
+Drop Your Choice Here 3. cellulose

-Drop Your Choice Here 4. glycogen
+Drop Your Choice Here 4. chitin

 Drop Your Choice Here 5. amylose